tildearrow/furnace/doc/4-instrument/README.md

 note: ADSR envelopes operate differently in versions 0.6.8.3 and prior.

-- **Bottom** and **Top** determine the macro's output range Bottom can be larger than Top to invert the envelope. all outputs will be between these two values.
+- **Bottom** and **Top** determine the macro's output range.
+Bottom can be larger than Top to invert the envelope. all outputs will be between these two values, inclusive.
 - the Attack, Decay, SusDecay, and Release portions of the envelope change value by the specified amount before each tick, including the first.
     - 0 equals no change; the value stays at Bottom.
     - 1 equals 1/256 of a step per tick, the slowest possible change.